 Diurno – opens early so you can eat dinner at 7pm if you’re not yet accustomed to late-night Spanish dinner time.
 Mixed cuisine with a modern flare.

-El Buo – this restaurant located in Chueca has one of the best Spanish tortillas you'll find in Madrid.
-Try the traditional one with a glass of wine or order something a bit more elaborate like goat cheese or mixed vegetables.
+El Buo/ La Bua – this restaurant located in Chueca has one of the best Spanish tortillas you'll find in Madrid.
+Try the traditional one with a glass of wine or order something a bit more elaborate like goat cheese or mix vegetables.
+Actually, two restaurants opposite each other, both with names translating as “the owl” in the masculine or feminine respectively.
+This is especially apt because the walls of El Buo proudly display pictures of gay icons, whereas La Buha has iconic lesbians represented – a welcome nod to diversity and that stands as an interesting contrast to the tavern-like interior.

 Taberna La Española – this casual restaurant in Chueca has traditional Spanish food at reasonable prices while maintaining the quality.
 The portion sizes are quite good too.
 Be sure to try their homemade croquettes and tortilla (Spanish omelet) or their huevos rotos.